PERSONAL FINANCE |

 DESCRIPTION

-Students develop a schedule that lets them get to work on time, stay healthy, and eventually further their education.
-Students monitor their health and discover a problem with nutrition.
-They remedy this problem by purchasing food and scheduling time to eat.
-They next improve their relaxation and exercise levels by devoting more time to these and making purchases that improve their time efficiency.
-Finally, students learn the importance of reliable transportation when they are late for work due to a lack of bus tokens and were forced to walk to work.
+Students will develop a schedule that helps them get to work on time, stay healthy, and further their education.
+By monitoring their health, students will discover a challenge related to their nutrition.
+They will address this issue by purchasing food and scheduling appropriate times to eat.
+Also, students will allocate more time for relaxation and exercise and make specific purchases to improve their time management.
+Finally, students will learn the importance of reliable transportation (e.g., when they find themselves running late after they have used all their bus tokens and must walk to work).

 LEARNING OBJECTIVES

-• Students will be able to allocate time and make smart purchases to improve their health.
+- Students will recognize that smart purchases can improve their health.

 TIME